Nuggets vs. Suns: Odds, spread, over/under - Western Conference Semifinals Game 5

 Nuggets vs. Suns Betting Trends

-- The Nuggets are outscoring opponents by 3.3 points per game with a +273 scoring differential overall.
-They put up 115.8 points per game (12th in the NBA) and allow 112.5 per contest (eighth in the league).
+- The Nuggets have a +273 scoring differential, topping opponents by 3.3 points per game.
+They're putting up 115.8 points per game to rank 12th in the league and are giving up 112.5 per outing to rank eighth in the NBA.

-- The Suns' +170 scoring differential (outscoring opponents by two points per game) is a result of putting up 113.6 points per game (17th in NBA) while allowing 111.6 per contest (sixth in league).
+- The Suns put up 113.6 points per game (17th in league) while giving up 111.6 per contest (sixth in NBA).
+They have a +170 scoring differential and outscore opponents by two points per game.

-- The teams combine to score 229.4 points per game, 1.9 more points than this matchup's total.
+- These two teams score 229.4 points per game between them, 1.9 more than this game's point total.

-- These teams surrender 224.1 points per game combined, 3.4 points fewer than this matchup's over/under.
+- These teams surrender a combined 224.1 points per game, 3.4 fewer points than this matchup's over/under.

 Nuggets Player Props